Retzudo/php-mc-server-checker/README.md

-php-mc-server-checker
+PHP Minecraft Server Checker
 =====================

-Checks the server status of any Minecraft server
+Checks the server status of any Minecraft server (Vanilla, Forge, Bukkit etc.).
+I included two examples.
+One in HTML using Zepto.js and one written in Python 3.